 Broadband: South Pole TDRSS Relay (SPTR)

 The TDRS network has two types of service channels: high rate and low rate.
-The high rate channels offer transmission speeds up to 150Mb/s, or about 100 times the speed of a typical residential Internet connection.
+The high rate channels offer transmission speeds up to 275Mbps, or about 75 times the speed of a typical residential Internet connection.
 High rate channels are used exclusively to transfer science and operational data files from South Pole.
 Low rate channels operate at rates of approximately 5Mb/s, and provide Internet and telephone services to South Pole network users, routed via the USAP Denver data center.

 TDRS satellites are shared with NASA and other users in the space sciences community, such as the Space Shuttle , International Space Station , and Hubble Space Telescope , so access schedules are not always consistent and predictable.